Templestay: Eating monastic meals (baru gongyang)

-Buddhist Ceremonies (Yebul)
+Buddhist ceremonies (yebul)

 In the daily routine of Korean temples, the most important event is the Buddhist ceremony called yebul.
 This ceremony refers to paying respect to the Buddhas enshrined in the Dharma halls three times a day and repeating the teachings, usually before dawn, 10 a.m., and in the evening.
-Yebul is also called the “ceremony of five fragrances (obunhyangnye)” because participants reaffirm the five virtues that practitioners hope to perfect.
+Yebul is also called the "ceremony of five fragrances (obunhyangnye)" because participants reaffirm the five virtues that practitioners hope to perfect.
 Yebul is the ceremony that regulates the day and is attended by everyone possible in the temple compound.

 Different instruments are used to symbolically call all beings to join the ceremony.
 First of all the large bell is sounded, next the drum calls all animals, then the wooden fish for the water-dwelling animals and finally the cloud-shaped gong for the animals of the air.
 The ceremony continues with a re-affirmation of the refuge we take in the various Buddhas, Bodhisattvas and generations of Seon Patriarchs.
 Then follows the recitation of the Heart Sutra and the Wishes for the welfare of the temple and all people (Barunmoon).

-108 Bows (Baekpalbae)
+108 bows (Baekpalbae)

 Another major practice of Korean Buddhism is bowing.
 This practice consists of 3 bows, 108 bows, 1,080 bows or 3,000 bows and aims at ridding the practitioner of greed and attachment.
 The 108 bows is an act of atonement for one’s recognized ignorance and cravings, and the 108 kinds of afflictions that arise within them.
-In this respect, the 108 bows symbolize a fresh start as well and so one empties the illusions one has come to believe to make up one’s “self” and earnestly fills the void with new good intentions.
+In this respect, the 108 bows symbolize a fresh start as well and so one empties the illusions one has come to believe to make up one’s "self" and earnestly fills the void with new good intentions.

-Making Lotuses
+Making lotuses

 In Buddhism, lotus flowers symbolize Buddha Nature, the potential to become enlightened, which we all possess.
 Just as lotus flowers are not stained with the mud in which they grow, ignorant sentient beings can reveal their inherent Buddha Nature once awakened.

 Korean Buddhism holds the Lotus Lantern Festival every year on the Buddha’s Birthday, which falls on the eighth day of the fourth lunar month.
 Buddhists handcraft their own lanterns (which are unique to Korean Buddhism), which represent purification and wisdom.
 The way each petal of thin paper is glued to the paper cup, one by one with great care by Templestay participants, is meant to be a reminder of Buddhists’ fervent wish to persevere in becoming less selfish and more compassionate.

-There is also a huge lantern parade through the center of Seoul and cultural performances until late at night during this national festival.
+There is also a large lantern parade through the center of Seoul and cultural performances during this national festival.